Know what’s going around

 Each year, health organizations, pharmaceutical companies and even local governments try to react as quickly as possible as flu unfolds, helping anywhere from 5% and 20% of the population as they come down with the virus.
 Vaccines, preventative products and early interventions can minimize the flu’s effect on vulnerable populations, not to mention reduce its economic impact — $42 billion over the past five years in the U.S. alone.

-Kinsa Insights is the earliest and most accurate signal for infectious illness in the U.S., available to those who can help us take action to minimize its impact.
-External academics have proven this in peer-reviewed research.
+Kinsa Insights is the earliest and most geo-precise signal for infectious illness in the U.S., available to those who can help us take action to minimize its impact.
+External academics have confirmed this in peer-reviewed research.